KristenEBrown/codeConventions/javaCodeConventions.md

 ### Source File Names
   The source file should be case sensitive and use capital letters to delimit words.
 The file should be named after its top level class or interface, plus the *.java* extension.
 Package and subpackage names should be lowercase.

+### Directory Layout
+Common directory layouts will help other users find your project quickly and reliably.
+**TODO:FINISH THIS**

 ### Source File Sections
   Your file should be well organized in sections separated by one space and ordered accordingly: